 Assessments include a financial assessment and benefits checks to ensure that service users are receiving the full range of benefits that they are entitled to.

 Resources are allocated using a Prioritisation of Need Framework.
 In common with many other Local Authorities across Scotland, Argyll and Bute Council have put in place a prioritisation framework to guide the allocation of resources to those in the greatest need.
 The need for such a framework is a direct response to the increasing gap between assessed need and available resources.

 The prioritisation of all referrals made to the Social Work Service will be based primarily on the information received at the time of referral.

 If you wish to make a referral or find out more about the provision of care at home services you can contact us by:

 Visiting your local customer service point.

 Argyll and Bute Council operate a Charging Policy and the financial assessment will determine the cost of home care services for people under 65 years.
 Personal care is free for people aged over 65yrs but domestic tasks are chargeable for these service users.

-Services are provided either by the council’s home care service or by an authorised provider who is registered with Social Care and Social Work Improvement Scotland (SCISWIS).
-Both the Council and independent providers are regulated by SCISWIS and are regularly inspected and graded by this independent regulatory body.
+If you would like us to arrange your service (option 3) these will be provided either by the council’s home care service or by an authorised provider who is registered and regulated by the Care Inspectorate.
 All services commissioned by the council from private and voluntary providers are subject to stringent contract monitoring.

 Following an assessment of need a care plan that outlines the support required by the person and the desired outcomes from providing this support will be prepared.
 The Care Plan will be the basis for the delivery of the service and will be held in the service user’s home.
 The care provider will record at each service visit the time and purpose of the visit and any other relevant information that is necessary to ensure safe and consistent care for the service user.